mveeprojects/JavaSpringBootAPIProxy/README.md

 Stateless UI/Proxy application used to call a series of external REST APIs and present the result back to the user.

-[//]: # (
-Better concept - library system:
-- API for customer account information; customer_id, name, etc.
-- API for info on history of books borrowed by a given customer )

 ### Tech stack
 * Java 21
 * Spring Boot